CKs-Technology-News/PrivacyTools/README.md

 - [liferea](https://lzone.de/liferea/) – The free news aggregator on your Linux desktop.
 - [Miniflux](https://miniflux.app/) – A minimalist and opinionated feed reader.
 Completely open-source, along with automatically removing pixel trackers.
 - [Newsboat](https://newsboat.org/) – An RSS/Atom feed reader for the text console.
 It’s an actively maintained fork of Newsbeuter.
+- [NewsBlur](https://github.com/samuelclay/NewsBlur) – A personal news reader that brings people together to talk about the world.
+A new sound of an old instrument.
 - [Photon](https://git.sr.ht/~ghost08/photon) – RSS reader as light as a photon with terminal and sixel.
 - [qBittorrent](https://www.qbittorrent.org/) – P2P torrent client & integrated RSS reader.
 - [Quite RSS](https://quiterss.org/) – A open-source cross-platform RSS/Atom news feeds reader.